A Jew’s Guide to New Year’s Eve

 The one main exception, starting in the 11th century, was England.
 William the Conqueror was crowned King of England on December 25, 1066, and at that time (his transition team was very efficient) he decreed that January 1 should once again be the New Year.
 He thus ensured that, with Jesus’ birthday aligning with his coronation, Jesus’ circumcision would start the New Year and symbolize the supersession of the Normans over the earlier Saxon inhabitants of Britain.
 He tried, in other words, to make the calendar of Christian Norman England align with his personal biography.

 This was very clever, but William’s innovation eventually lost favor.
-England’s Catholic clergy in time realigned English custom to fit with that of the rest of the Christian West.
+England’s Catholic clergy in due course realigned English custom to fit with that of the rest of the Christian West.
 March 25 it was to mark the New Year, and there it remained for several centuries.

-The Pope based his new calendar on the day, 1,257 years earlier, when the aforementioned Council of Nicaea convened on the vernal equinox: March 21, 325.
+Pope Gregory XIII based his new calendar on the day 1,257 years earlier when the aforementioned Council of Nicaea convened on the vernal equinox: March 21, 325.
 Otherwise, in the Julian calendar the vernal equinox in 1582 would have fallen on March 11, way off from where the sun and stars were supposed to be for an equinox.
-So Gregory kicked the calendar ahead ten days, turning the day after October 4, 1582 into October 15, 1582, and January 1 again became the New Year because, apparently, Gregory thought the New Year should start on the first of some month, not the 25th.
+So Gregory kicked the calendar ahead ten days, turning the day after October 4, 1582 into October 15, 1582, and January 1 again became the New Year because, apparently, Gregory thought the New Year should start on the first day of some month, not the 25th day.
+(Must have been anal retentive……)

 The House of Conversion idea did not work out as well as the Pope had hoped, so on New Year’s Day 1581 he ordered the confiscation without remuneration of all the Roman Jewish community’s Hebrew scrolls and books.
 That provoked a fair bit of violence; the Jews took it in the neck as usual, when, virtually unarmed, they faced a vastly superior state-backed force.